 - The Supplemental Reading Program is intended to provide students additional skill work which will give the students the ability to maintain progress with peers in the future.

 - Research shows, supplemental support is most successful while students are learning to read; therefore, services are concentrated in grades 1 – 3.
-Kindergarten students are eligible second semester.
+Kindergarten students receive support within the regular classroom environment.

 - Student groups were created with an average of 3 students per group.
 This decision was based on research which shows the smaller the group, the more effective the instruction.
 This is also similar to Fountas & Pinnell’s guidelines, which is the district's currently adopted supplemental reading curriculum.

-- Special education students, with the exception of students qualified only in the area of speech articulation, cannot receive services through the Supplemental Reading Program.
+- Special education students with reading goals do not receive services through the Supplemental Reading Program.